RoshBeed/roshbeed.com/_posts/2015-08-22-1TB-iPod-Classic-mod.md

 image: /img/1TB-iPod-Classic-Mod/1-The1TBiPodguide.jpg
 image_alt: 1TB iPod Classic Mod
 ---

-With the maximum size of an iPod classic at 160GB.
-I found myself quickly filling up the available storage with lossless FLAC files.
+With the maximum size of an iPod classic at 160GB, I found myself quickly filling up the available storage with lossless FLAC files.
 I sought for a way to increase the storage capacity.
-In this post I will go through the steps I took to upgrade my iPod to 1TB.
-I like to call it 'The TeraPod'.
+In this post, I will go through the steps I took to upgrade my iPod to 1TB.
+I like to call it ‘The TeraPod’.

 In order to complete this you will need a few things: